maat-mind/maat-mind/README.md

 - 🌱 I’m keep on working on my skillset

-- 🐱‍👤 Now I'm working as a FullStack Developer full-time
+- 🐱‍👤 I am now looking for a position as a web developer in js or php.

 - 🔗 I am interested in technology that allows me to achieve transcendental goals in community.